 Burndown works best on sprints or short projects and makes less sense with long-term projects.
 In long-term projects, pending work goes through many changes in order for the estimates to make any sense.
-This is the biggest reason why Burndown is not recommended for Kanban methodology.
+This is the biggest reason why Burndown is not recommended for Agile methodology.

 The Burndown diagram represents scope changes, as changes in the backlog are not displayed effectively.

 These limitations are overcome by the Cumulative Flow Diagram.

 Reading the CFD

 As you go along, the diagram shows the task flow by status.
 It is called “cumulative “because it does not measure increments between intervals but counts each element in each status, regardless of whether it was in that same status previously.

 This way, it solves the main Burndown problem, as it represents situations in which to-dos are not all created on the first day.